struct/mapguard/README.md

 MG_USE_MAPPING_CACHE - Enable the mapping cache, required for guard page allocation
 ```

 This library requires hooking `mmap`, `munmap`, `mprotect`, and `mremap`.
 There are still corner cases that need support.
 This library introduces some performance overhead, especially if guard pages are enabled.
+Map Guard has only been tested on 64 bit Linux but should work on 32 bit programs and Mac OS with minor modifications.

 ## How